astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 ether.
 If you click on the checkbox below the animation, you can turn on an ether, and the slider will rotate the direction of the relative motion between the ether and the apparatus.
-Waves going with the ether are stretched out, while waves heading upstrem are squished.
+Waves going with the ether are stretched out, while waves heading upstream are squished.
 By rotating the direction, you can see that the outgoing beam varies dramatically based on the angle.
 No such dependence was ever observed.
 ```

 ## Example of Binary Star Systems